-A Profile of State and Local Taxes in Minnesota 2002 Edition
+A Profile of State and Local Taxes in Minnesota 2004 Edition

-This handbook contains a summary of the state and local tax system in Minnesota.
+The Minnesota Tax Handbook is published biennially, with a smaller Supplement published in the intervening years.
 The first section provides a profile of each state tax including tax base, rates, collection amounts, and legislative history.
 The second section profiles each local tax in a similar manner.
 The last section contains summary tables of state and local tax collections.

-The tax provisions include changes enacted in the 2002 legislative session.
+The tax provisions include law changes enacted through 2004.